syschelle/bpstracker/README.md

 - size: 600 × 800 px
 - grayscale-friendly design
 - generated inside the container
-- no external rendering tools required at runtime
+- no external rendering tool required at runtime
 - generated once per minute
 - not generated exactly at second `00`
 - last valid PNG is kept if rendering fails